sthetix/FuseCheck/docs/old_readme/README_DATABASE.md

 ## Sample Database File

-A complete sample database file (`fusecheck_db.txt`) is included in the repository.
-Simply copy it to `sd:/config/fusecheck/fusecheck_db.txt` on your Switch's SD card.
+A complete sample database file (`FuseCheck.db`) is included in the repository.
+Simply copy it to `sd:/config/FuseCheck/FuseCheck.db` on your Switch's SD card.

 ## Updating the Database